Ibrahim-G-Haddad/Demo_Project_Enginuity/README.md

 ### To-Do-List
 List any to-do items that need to be completed, and provide a timeline for when each will be done.

-### To-Do-List
-List any to-do items that need to be completed, and provide a timeline for when each will be done.

 # Workflow of adding an image
 ![Workflow of adding an imag](/Images/Workflow.png)